 - talent and skills - of its workforce and its community members.

-Industry and Investment Plans have been developed for the seven high-value industries which have the greatest potential for success in the New Economy.
+The strategy contains 40 actions for delivery in the first five years.
+One priority action is the development and implementation of Industry and Investment Plans for the seven high-value industries which have the greatest potential for success in the New Economy.

 Download the REDS Implementation Report Card which highlights achievements in the first five years, concluding on 30 June 2018.